top of page

-Personal Therapy: A Comprehensive Guide for Therapists, Counsellors and Counselling Psychologists
+Personal Therapy: A Comprehensive Guide for Therapists, Counsellors and Counselling Psychologists (Qualified and Those in Training)

-🌱 Have You Quietly Wondered If You, Too, Might Need Support?
+Have You Quietly Wondered If You, Too, Might Need Support?

 If that question has stirred within you, you’ve come to the right place.

-This guide is written for therapists, counsellors, counselling psychologists, and students in training—anyone supporting others through emotional, psychological, and relational landscapes.
+This guide is written for therapists, counsellors, counselling psychologists, and students in training: anyone supporting others through emotional, psychological, and relational landscapes.
 Whether you're newly considering the therapeutic field or have years of experience, this article explores the pivotal role that personal therapy plays in our professional development and emotional well-being.

 💡Why Is Personal Therapy Essential for a Therapist’s Growth?